Dear Mark,

 house based on their shoddy play.
 (The house has a 5% advantage against the

-average blackjack player.
-Incredibly, less than 1% of all BJ players
+“average” blackjack player.
+Incredibly, less than 1% of all blackjack players

 employ perfect basic strategy.)
 Consequently, after 20 hands, based on perpetual